 What is management?

 The word “art” is of real importance in this context.
-Art suggests that management requires specific knowledge and particular skills.
+Art suggests that management requires a specific level of knowledge or a particular set of skills.
 While management itself is a somewhat ambiguous term, there can be little doubt that some are better suited to it than others.

 But how can this be the case?
 Aren’t we all born with the innate ability to learn and develop?